nsomar/mockpy/Readme.md

 Mockpy is a python open source line utility to quickly create mock servers on Mac OS X.
 Mockpy is inspired by wiremock and uses libmproxy for the proxy functionality.

-mockpy works by reading a list of configuration files in the YAML format, it uses these configurations to match the http request received and return an http response based on the matched YAML file configuration.
+Mockpy works by reading a list of configuration files in the YAML format, it uses these configurations to match the HTTP request received and return an http response based on the matched YAML file configuration.

 # Why mockpy
 - You want a very lightweight utility to quickly create a mock API